-Adverse Weather Conditions
+14-11-3 Adverse Weather Conditions

-The Race Committee Chairman, in consultation with the Event Safety Adviser and the Organising Committee, shall take all decisions on any delay, postponement or cancellation of races, or of changes to the course, resulting from adverse weather conditions or other matters relating to the safety of competitors and officials on the water or the fairness of the course.
+The Race Committee Chair, in consultation with the Event Safety Adviser and the Organising Committee, shall take all decisions on any delay, postponement or cancellation of races, or of changes to the course, resulting from adverse weather conditions or other matters relating to the safety of competitors and officials on the water or the fairness of the course.

 This may include reducing the maximum number of boats in races.
-If the number of boats in a race is reduced, the Race Committee Chairman may use the ranking in the preliminary heats to seed the races or, if there have been no preliminary heats, prior experience may be used.
+If the number of boats in a race is reduced, the Race Committee Chair may use the ranking in the preliminary heats to seed the races or, if there have been no preliminary heats, prior experience may be used.

-At the Start
+14-12 The Start

+There are 2 styles of starts: A floating (on water) start or beach start.

+14-13 Floating (on water) Start
-Crews must be in the vicinity of the start line three minutes before the designated start time.

-The Starter may start the race without reference to absentees.
+- a.
+Crews must be in the vicinity of the start line three minutes before the designated start time. - b.
+The Starter may start the race without reference to absentees. - c.

-The Starting Procedure

-The Start (floating)

 Each boat shall be at liberty to find its own position on the Start line but it is the responsibility of each crew to ensure that it does not interfere with other boats.
-Where such interference occurs or is going to occur, each crew must take appropriate avoiding action, but shall follow the instruction of the Starter or Umpire whenever such instructions are given.
+Where such interference occurs or is going to occur, each crew must take appropriate avoiding action, but shall follow the instruction of the Starter or Umpire whenever such instructions are given. - d.
 The Starter may be assisted by other umpires under the authority of the Starter.
-The position of the Starter shall in principle be approximately 50 meters behind the line of the Start and shall be such that the Starter has a clear view of all boats and the starting signals are clearly visible to all crews on the Start line..

-There shall be a Judge at the Start who shall be positioned exactly on the line of the Start.
+The position of the Starter shall in principle be approximately 50 m behind the Start line and shall be such that the Starter has a clear view of all boats and the starting signals are clearly visible to all crews on the Start line. - e.
+There shall be a Judge at the Start who shall be positioned exactly on the Start line. - f.
 The Judge at the Start shall be responsible to identify any boats which are on the course-side of the Start Line at the time the start signal is given.
 They shall immediately notify the Starter and Umpires of their decision in this regard and the offending crews shall be notified.

+14-13-1 Starting Procedure for a floating start